fishgdps/GMDPrivateServer/README.md

 Required version of PHP: 5.5+ (tested up to 8.1.2)

 ### Setup
-1) Upload the files on a webserver
+1. Upload the files on a webserver
-2) Import database.sql into a MySQL/MariaDB database
+2. Import database.sql into a MySQL/MariaDB database
-3) Edit the links in the lib files in your Geometry Dash 1.5 APK
+3. Edit the links in the lib files in your Geometry Dash 1.5 APK
+#### Optional steps:
+- Modify the password used in the rate tool at `/incl/misc/rateToolPassword.php`

 ### Credits